HOW TO RESEARCH

 Tertiary sources: Reference works that may lead you to primary or secondary resources.
 Often, these sources do not qualify for academic research purposes but are very helpful in getting background information and facts.
 Examples: dictionaries, encyclopedias, thesauruses, bibliographies.

 #2.
-Choose the best and most authoritative sources.
+Choose the most credible sources.

 How do you know which are best?
 Here is a question to consider: